irened123/BusEquityAnalysis/README.md

 - **Interpretability:**
   We used SHAP (SHapley Additive exPlanations) to understand the relative influence of each feature.
-  Most important drivers of on-time performance included `delay_minutes`, `rolling_delay_3`, `route_cat`, `precipitation`, and `day_of_week`.
+Important drivers of on-time performance included `delay_minutes`, `rolling_delay_3`, `route_cat`, `precipitation`, and `day_of_week`.
 These align with our expectations about weather and temporal patterns influencing bus delays.

 ---